UdayRathod/3-tier-aws-terraform-project/README.md

     #$env:AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY"
     #$env:AWS_SECRET_ACCESS_KEY="YOUR_SECRET_ACCESS_KEY"

-    #OR you can create a profile in aws_credentails file and pass this profile as an argument here

-    #OR you can pass the AWS access key & secret key creds during the init command with --flag

-2) Do the Terraform initilization & Sanity checks by command: terraform init, terraform fmt -recursive, terraform validate

-3) Plan the code: terraform plan

-4) Deploy the code: terraform apply

-5) To destroy everything Terraform created: terraform destroy
+4) Navigate to the desired service directory within the repository.

+5) Run terraform init to initialize the Terraform workspace.

+6) Run terraform plan to review the planned infrastructure changes.

+7) Run terraform apply to apply the Terraform configurations and provision the AWS resources.

-6) To store the state file in cloud S3, deploy the "backend" folder code for s3 backend config and s3 bucket creation, you can run "backend" folder initially so the S3 bucket is created & stores the state file and then deploy the rest of code.
+8) To store the state file in cloud S3, deploy the "backend" folder code for s3 backend config and s3 bucket creation, you can run "backend" folder initially so the S3 bucket is created & stores the state file and then deploy the rest of code.